 For a certificate capable of being used for digitally signing or encrypting email messages (S/MIME Certificate), HARICA shall take reasonable measures to verify that the entity submitting the request controls the email account associated with the email address referenced in the certificate or has been authorized by the email account holder to act on the account holder's behalf.
-HARICA performs this check by requesting the Applicant to enter the e-mail address at the initial certificate request form and a verification e-mail is sent back with a Random Value.
-Once the Applicant returns this Random Value back to HARICA, the email address is validated.
+HARICA performs this check by

-HARICA SHALL NOT delegate validation of the domain portion of an email address to third parties.
+- a) requesting the Applicant to enter the email address at the initial certificate request form and a verification email is sent back with a Random Value.
+Once the Applicant returns this Random Value back to HARICA, the email address is validated; or - b) requesting the Applicant to perform a validation for the domain portion of an email address as an Authorization Domain Name, using any of the allowed domain validation methods described in section 3.2.2.4.